Non-parking infringements

 What happens to overdue fines?

-If you don’t pay or take action on your parking fine by the due date, it moves along to the next step and extra fees and penalties may be added.
+If you don’t pay or take action on your parking fine by the due date, it moves go the next step.
+Extra action may be taken and more costs may apply.

 Infringement notices have four key stages: